RaghavAvasthi/Handwritten-math-equation/README.md

 ### Both the dataset have been compiled and normaalized by me

-### the code is inspired from the following blog nad youtube video
+### The code is inspired from the following blog and youtube video
 #### http://learnandshare645.blogspot.in/2016/06/feeding-your-own-data-set-into-cnn.html
 #### https://www.youtube.com/watch?time_continue=1&v=2pQOXjpO_u0